a2ankitrai/2KX7/DS/hash_table.md

 ### The division method

-In the division method for creating hash functions, we map a key k into one of m slots by taking the remainder of k divided by m.
+In the division method for creating hash functions, we map a key `k` into one of `m` slots by taking the remainder of `k` divided by `m`.
 That is, the hash function is

 `h(k) =  k mod m `

 ### The multiplication method

 The multiplication method for creating hash functions operates in two steps.
-First, we multiply the key k by a constant A in the range 0 < A < 1 and extract the fractional part of kA.
-Then, we multiply this value by m and take the floor of the result.
+First, we multiply the key `k` by a constant `A` in the range `0 < A < 1` and extract the fractional part of `kA`.
+Then, we multiply this value by `m` and take the floor of the result.
 In short, the hash function is

 `h(k) = Math.Floor( m (kA mod 1))`